Neaguf/React-Nativ-restaurant-search-app/README.md

 ## Code Structure

-- `ResultsList.js`: A component that displays a horizontal list of results.
+- `ResultsList.js`: A component displaying a horizontal results list.
 - `ResultsDetail.js`: A reusable component to show detailed information about a single result.
 - `ResultsShowScreen.js`: Screen component to display more detailed information and images of a selected result.
 - `yelp.js`: A file that handles API requests to fetch results.